wongatron/calendar/09-hexapdf.md

   The important thing to remember here is that this transformation is done **losslessly** because some (online) tools boast with huge compression ratios but destroy information while optimizing, e.g. by down-sampling images.

-  As for the performance of HexaPDF: It is actually quite good in terms of runtime and space savings, see <https://gist.github.com/gettalong/8955ff5403fe7abb7bee> for a comparison to other command line tools.
+  As for the performance of HexaPDF: It is actually quite good in terms of runtime and space savings, see [HexaPDF Performance Comparison](https://gist.github.com/gettalong/8955ff5403fe7abb7bee) for a comparison to other command line tools.

 * If you need to perform a certain operation on many PDFs, the `hexapdf` command allows you to work in **batch mode**.
 The following example optimize three files and saving them with a filename prefix of `done-`: